Updated: Jul 7

 However, there is a tax credit that can be received for a Roth contribution, known as the "Saver's Credit."
 This is allowed for taxpayers with a lower income threshold.
 The max contribution the credit is based on is $2,000 for a single filer, or $4,000 for married filing joint.
 This chart gives a breakdown of the credit based on a tax payer's filing status and AGI (adjusted gross income.)

 2020 Saver's Credit chart

-Being that the median household income in the United States in 2019 was $68,703 according the the United States Census Bureau, the median taxpayer would not be eligible for this credit.
+Being that the median household income in the United States in 2019 was $68,703 according to the United States Census Bureau, the median taxpayer would not be eligible for this credit.
 But if you fall below the income thresholds above, the credit is allowed for both Roth and Traditional IRAs, a Simple IRA, 401(k), 457, and 403(b) contributions.
-Except for the Roth IRA which has it's own appeal, this credit is in addition to the tax savings (via a tax deduction, see below) of the contributions being made, or with pre-tax contributions made through an employer-sponsored plan.
+Except for the Roth IRA which has its own appeal, this credit is in addition to the tax savings (via a tax deduction, see below) of the contributions being made, or with pre-tax contributions made through an employer-sponsored plan.

 Tax savings with the Traditional IRA

 Since contributions to a Traditional IRA are generally made with after tax dollars, the taxpayer gets credited for this amount on their tax return.
 This type of account is a great asset to utilize for retirement savings, but it can also provide a substantial amount in tax savings every year.
 Of course, there are some stipulations like always with IRS regulations, and each year they are subject to change.
 But the following chart gives a few examples of the amount a taxpayer could save by maxing out their contribution to a Traditional IRA.